therealadam/audit/README.md

 ## TODO

-- Handle multiple changed attributes
 - Metadata tracking on audit records
 - Ignore changes on some attributes
 - Generate bucket names for namespaced models
+- Add more AR callbacks (delete, ?)

 ## License